cedric56/Avae.Printables/README.md

 # Contributing

 Contributions are welcome!
 Please submit issues or pull requests to the GitHub repository.
-Ensure your code follows the project’s coding standards.
+Ensure your code follows the projectâ€™s coding standards.